apotheon/fossgit/README.md

 Clone it from the [Fossil repository](https://fossrec.com/u/apotheon/fossgit/) or the [GitHub mirror](https://github.com/apotheon/fossgit/).

-Copy the `fossgit` file to a directory in your execution path, add its location in this repository to your execution path, or execute it by entering the path to the `fossgit` file.
+Copy the `fossgit` file to a directory in your execution path, create a symlink or hardlink to the repository's `fossgit` file in a directory in your execution path, add its location in this repository to your execution path, or execute it by entering the path to the `fossgit` file.

 ## Usage